purescript-contrib/governance/updater/docs/01-Generate.md

   , packageName :: String
   , displayName :: String
   , displayTitle :: String
-  , maintainer :: String
+  , maintainers :: NonEmptyList String
   }
 ```

 - `owner` refers to the owner of the repository being updated.
 Defaults in the CLI to `"purescript-contrib"`.
 - `mainBranch` refers to the primary branch used in the repository.
-Defaults in the CLI to `"main"`, but many libraries will need to use `"master"` instead.
+Defaults in the CLI to `"main"`, but some libraries may need to use `"master"` instead.
 - `packageName` refers to the package name as represented in the PureScript registry and Spago installation instructions.
 This is pulled automatically from the `spago.dhall` file.
 - `displayName` refers to the way you'd like to render the package name in markdown files.
 Defaults in the CLI to the name of the package in backticks, ie. `argonaut-codecs`, but it's also common to provide a string (for example, Argonaut Codecs) instead.
 - `displayTitle` refers to the way you'd like to render the package name in markdown titles.
-Defaults in the CLI to the name of the package without backtics, ie. argonaut-codecs, but it's also common to provide a string (for example, Argonaut Codecs) instead.
+Defaults in the CLI to the name of the package in title case.
-- `maintainer` refers to the assigned maintainer for the library (ex: `"thomashoneyman"`).
+- `maintainers` refers to the assigned maintainer(s) for the library (ex: `"thomashoneyman"`).
 This is required in the CLI.

 Any of these variables can be used in template files via `{{variableName}}` syntax.
 When templates are generated for a particular repository these variables will be replaced with the values you provided.